Being a Methodist School

 Wisdom (Matthew 7:24.27)

-Spirituality at Richmond Methodist Primary School
+Spirituality at Richmond Methodist Primary and Nursery School

 Spirituality has been described as that which makes us conscious of the mystery and wonder of life and moves us to seek meaning in it.
 It recognises there is more to life than what we see and touch.
 Different things may prompt it.

-We aim to provide as many opportunities as we can for children to experience and reflect in awe and wonder at the wonderful and mysterious world around them.
-Here at Richmond Methodist Primary School, we focus on the Spiritual Dimension; including the meaning of life, but also what makes life worth living, what is important to a person and what is hope and purpose.
+Here at Richmond Methodist Primary and Nursery School, we focus on the Spiritual Dimension; including the meaning of life, but also what makes life worth living, what is important to a person and what is hope and purpose.
 Our Spirituality centres on our relationships to one another, ourselves and the wider community.

-For Christians and Methodists, the source of all life and being is God revealed in Jesus Christ.
+For all Christians, including Methodists, the source of all life and being is God revealed in Jesus Christ.
 Christian Spirituality is how people of the Methodist faith experience being drawn into the life and activity of God by his Spirit.
 It involves Prayer and study of the Bible but is much more.
 It is about the whole of life.